Tinbergen Institute offers a Research Master’s Program with three tracks: a track in economics, a track in econometrics

-Students in the Econometrics track take the Advanced Mathematics course, Asymptotic Theory, instead of Statistics, and Advanced Econometrics instead of Econometrics.
-Students in the Finance track replace Macroeconomics II and III or Microeconomics III and IV with Asset Pricing and Corporate Finance Theory.
+Students in the Advanced Econometrics track take the Advanced Mathematics course, Asymptotic Theory instead of Statistics, and Advanced Econometrics instead of Econometrics.
+Students in the Finance track substitute two of the block III and IV courses in Macroeconomics or Microeconomics with Asset Pricing Theory and Corporate Finance Theory.
 The choice of the Finance track is independent of the choice of Econometrics track.

 Second Year of the Curriculum

 In the second year, students have to:

 - write and publicly defend a thesis (30 ECTS).
 The thesis is the final examination of the research master program and also includes the following preparatory parts: an Academic Writing course, an Academic Integrity course and a Presentation course.